Get help paying your business rates

 - your business property’s bill is going up after the revaluation on the 1 April 2023

-- you’ll lose some or all of your small business rate relief (SBRR) or rural rate relief (RRR)
+- you’ll lose some or all your small business rate relief (SBRR) or rural rate relief (RRR)

 If your property has a rateable value up to £50,999, your bill will be automatically calculated using the small business relief reduced multiplier, which is lower than the standard one.